noseka1/openshift-auto-upi/README.md

 ```
 ## Creating Mirror Registry

 If you are installing OpenShift in a restricted network, you will need to create a local mirror registry.
-This registry will contain all OpenShift container images required for the installation. *openshift-auto-upi* automates the creation of the mirror registry by implementing the steps described [here](https://docs.openshift.com/container-platform/latest/installing/install_config/installing-restricted-networks-preparations.html).
+This registry will contain all OpenShift container images required for the installation. *openshift-auto-upi* automates the creation of the mirror registry by implementing the steps described in the [Creating a mirror registry](https://docs.openshift.com/container-platform/latest/installing/install_config/installing-restricted-networks-preparations.html).
 To set up a mirror registry:

 ```
 $ cp inventory/group_vars/all/infra/mirror_registry.yml.sample \